 by Jessi Burg and Kelly Sullivan

-Happy Wednesday to all of our readers!
-Today we’re interviewing Emily Soloby, CEO and Founder of Juno Jones, about her vibrant spectrum of talents and a knack for business solutions.
+Today, we’re interviewing Emily Soloby, CEO and Founder of Juno Jones, about her vibrant spectrum of talents and a knack for business solutions.
 Emily has been advocating for women since the beginning of her career, and we’re excited to share her story.